Financial Planning

 A: The capital gains rate that may apply when selling your home depends on a few things, such as:

 Your cost basis plays a role in capital gains exposure as well.
 That’s why it’s important to keep a record of all your home improvement expenses.
 These costs may help you increase your cost basis and, ultimately, reduce your gain.
-After factoring in the money spent on home improvements, this could take you back within the $250,000/$500,000 exemption.
+Capital improvements like a new roof or an added room can add significant value to your home.
+After factoring in the money spent on home improvements, this could take you back within the $250,000/$500,000 exemption and help you avoid paying more in capital gains tax.

 Q: Are there any other factors that can impact your tax bill after you sell a home?

 A: Other factors that might impact your tax bill are expenses related to improving the property.
-If a project was considered an improvement, it may be something you can add back to your cost basis.
-However, if you own the property as a rental, the taxation is very different.
-While you don’t benefit from the primary residence exemption, you do get a tax break during the years you owned it as a rental, by depreciating the property.
-In the future, you’ll have to consider depreciation recapture on a rental property and typically pay tax on that in addition to your capital gains.
+If a project was considered a capital improvement, it may be something you can add back to your cost basis.
+However, if you own the property as a rental or investment property, the taxation is very different.
+While you don’t benefit from the primary residence exemption, you do get a tax break during the years you owned it as a rental by depreciating the property.

+If you're a real estate investor involved in commercial real estate or other investment properties, being aware of these tax laws is crucial.
 Confused yet?
-This is exactly why it’s important to run these scenarios by your financial planner and tax advisor before you make a decision that could have long-term implications.
+This is exactly why it’s important to run these scenarios by your financial planner and tax professional before you make a decision that could have long-term implications.
+They can help guide you on tax deductions, taxable capital gains and how to manage your assets effectively.

 Q: What can you do to lower your tax bill if you sold your home last year?

 A: Be sure to gather all documented records of home improvement expenses.
 You may also be able to deduct certain fees or expenses related to the sale.
-These typically include expenses like advertising the property, appraisal fees, attorney fees, closing costs and a few others.
-Talk to your tax preparer to determine what qualifies for deduction.
+These typically include expenses like advertising the property, appraisal fees, legal fees, closing costs and a few others.
+Talk to your tax preparer to determine what qualifies for deduction and how it affects your taxable gain.
+This proactive approach can help minimize your tax burden and potentially lower your overall tax rate.

 Q: If you’re planning to sell your home in the future, how can you better prepare for the potential tax consequences?

 Planning ahead and being aware of the potential tax implications of a home sale can go a long way toward minimizing the financial impact.
+Real estate investing involves more than just buying and selling; it requires careful consideration of tax laws and potential liabilities.
 To learn more about how to prepare for managing your taxes after the sale of a home, contact us today to connect with one of our financial planners.

 Neither Edelman Financial Engines nor its affiliates offer tax or legal advice.
 Interested parties are strongly encouraged to seek advice from your qualified tax and/or legal professionals to help determine the best options for your particular circumstances.